-Pella lies at sea-level in the eastern foothills of the north Jordan valley, 27 kilometres (17 miles) south of the Sea of Galilee and 130 km (80 miles) northwest of Amman.
+Pella lies at sea-level in the eastern foothills of the north Jordan Valley, 27 kilometres (17 miles) south of the Sea of Galilee and 130 km (80 miles) northwest of Amman.
 The first settlers arrived in the region around Pella in the Neolithic period and the site itself has been continuously occupied from around 8000 BC.
-Originally known by the Semitic name Pihilum, as mentioned in the 19th century BC Egyptian execration texts, Pella was one of the ten Decapolis cities that were founded during the Hellenistic period and its name was Hellenised to Pella after the birth town of Alexander the Great in Macedonia.
+Originally known by the Semitic name Pihilum, as mentioned in the 19th century BC Egyptian execration texts, Pella was one of the ten Decapolis cities that were founded during the Hellenistic period.
+Its name was Hellenised to Pella after the birth town of Alexander the Great in Macedonia.
 The Romans settled in ancient Pella in the 1st century AD and developed it into a thriving economic centre.
 Pella is exceptionally rich in antiquities and the University of Sydney and the Jordanian Department of Antiquities have been conducting excavations there since 1979.

 Coordinates: 32° 27′ 0″ N, 35° 37′ 0″ E

-Adventurously situated near a major intersection of trade routes through the Jordan Valley, Pella has a long history.
+Situated near a major intersection of trade routes through the Jordan Valley, Pella has a long history.
 Excavations over the past thirty-eight years have unearthed many important discoveries including; a Chalcolithic settlement from the 4th millennium BC, the remains of Bronze and Iron Ages temples (Canaanite temple) and administrative buildings, an odeon, baths and a nymphaeum of the Roman Imperial city, Byzantine churches and houses, an Early Islamic residential quarter and a small medieval mosque.